 The fit and finish is not up there with more expensive ovens, but it's fine.
 In fact, for the money, it's more than adequate.
 Bakers will no doubt love this oven but it is a great oven for roasts, casseroles, and very suitable for more adventurous chefs who like to go slow and low, or reverse sear extremely hot.

-Need more space for a roast beef banquet with all trimmings while baking a tricky chocolate fondant at the same time?
-You need a twin oven, mate, like this dapper double do-it-all model from the house of AEG.
-The bottom oven has 61 litres of room for large stuff like chickens, turkeys and anything else you want to throw in it, while the top 43-litre cavity also doubles as a grill big enough to brown six slices of Warburtons.
+Hoping to cook a roast beef banquet with all trimmings and bake a tricky chocolate fondant at the same time in the same oven?
+You need a twin oven, like this dapper do-it-all model from the house of AEG.
+The bottom oven has 61 litres of room for large stuff like chickens, turkeys and anything else you want to throw in, while the top 43-litre cavity also doubles as a grill big enough to brown six slices of bread.

 Both ovens come with hot air fans that spread the warmth evenly around the cavities, ensuring perfectly even crisping of your mac ’n’ cheese and uniform browning to the top of the lemon meringue pie.
 However, some users have reported that the temperature isn’t as accurate as they’d like and even more have lambasted the perplexing manual.
 What’s new?
 It also uses a hefty slice of electricity when both ovens are at full bore.

 On the plus side, the touch control panel is easy enough to navigate (unless you have fingers like pork sausages), both cavities are swathed in self-cleaning catalytic linings and the whole shebang looks pretty darn swish in all that brushed silver trim.

 The John Lewis & Partners JLBIOSB650 is a really impressive fan-assisted electric single oven that also packs a very decent grill.
 It’s fast and efficient, with an A+ energy efficiency rating, but the multifunction appliance really comes into its own once you start exploring its array of features.